 Investment markets are inherently risky, which the Trustee mitigates to some extent by diversification.
-The Trustee diversifies the Main Section investment across different asset classes (equities, diversified growth funds, property, infrastructure, multi-asset credit, government securities and corporate bonds) and spreads their equity investment in different developed geographical markets (in line with market cap weightings).
+The Trustee diversifies investments across different asset classes (such as equities, diversified growth funds, property, infrastructure, multi-asset credit, government securities and corporate bonds) and spreads their equity investment in different developed geographical markets (in line with market cap weightings).

-- (iv) 'Credit risk' this is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation. - (v) 'Manager risk' the risk that the chosen investment manager underperforms the benchmark against which the investment manager is assessed.
+(iv) 'Credit risk' - this is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.